slang-i18n/slang/README.md

 ### ➤ Interfaces

 Often, lists or maps contain maps having the same structure.
+With polymorphism, you get cleaner and safer code.

 ```json
 {